-Moms Clean Air Force Texas has been advising neighbors of Pollos Asados to navigate the complaint reporting process, resulting in the restaurant agreeing to make changes to cut down on smoke.
+Moms Clean Air Force Texas advised neighbors of Pollos Asados to navigate the complaint reporting process, resulting in the restaurant agreeing to make changes to cut down on smoke.

 Moms Clean Air Force tabled at Fresh Air Friday.

-Moms Clean Air Force Texas met with Rep. Will Hurd’s (TX-23) District Director and Counsel to discuss Hurd’s vote to repeal the BLM Methane Waste rule.
+Moms Clean Air Force Texas met with Rep. Will Hurd’s (TX-23) district director and counsel to discuss Hurd’s vote to repeal the Bureau of Land Management Methane Waste rule.

-Field consultant, Krystal Henagan responded to questions from a 7th grade Girl Scout Troop in Flower Mound, TX for their “Breathe Journey,” a national Girl Scout initiative.
+Field consultant Krystal Henagan responded to questions from a seventh grade Girl Scout troop in Flower Mound, Texas, during their “Breathe Journey,” a national Girl Scout initiative.

-Field organizer, Krystal Henagan attended the Air and Health Collaborative of San Antonio meeting.
-The meeting highlighted what expectations members of the Air and Health Collaborative have as the City of San Antonio enters into a contract agreement to carry out the study for the City of San Antonio’s 2017 Budget item “Public Health Impact Study of Non-Attainment,” which Moms Clean Air Force played a leading role in spearheading the need for such study and its subsequent successful approval.
+Field organizer Krystal Henagan attended the Air and Health Collaborative of San Antonio meeting.
+The meeting highlighted what expectations members of the Air and Health Collaborative have as the City of San Antonio enters into a contract agreement to carry out the study for the City of San Antonio’s 2017 budget item “Public Health Impact Study of Non-Attainment.”
+Moms Clean Air Force played a leading role advocating for study and its approval.